thangom/IAmGroot/README.md

 ### IAmGroot
 IAmGroot is a repository of myworks and tasks.
-It is useful and beginners task files for learning purpose.
+It is useful and beginners task code files for learning purpose.